Overview

 This lesson should keep the equation tied tightly to the diagram and the physical meaning of the

 answer.
-Students need more than button-pressing practice: they should see refractive index as a
+You need more than button-pressing practice: they should see refractive index as a

 measure of how much the wave slows down and therefore how much the ray bends.